Brothers cleared after winning court decision in mom’s death

 But the Supreme Court said District Court Judge Jennifer Coleman Hesson did not abuse her discretion in finding just the opposite.

-The Supreme Court noted evidence of the “progressive nature” of Vickie Balogh’s condition and her ability to make her own decisions.
+The Supreme Court noted the “progressive nature” of Vickie Balogh’s condition and her ability to make her own decisions.

 “It was within the range of principled outcomes for the district court to conclude that a person of ordinary prudence and caution would not entertain a reasonable belief” that the sons caused their mother’s death, the Supreme Court said Wednesday in a one-page order.